codeface-io/SwiftObserver/README.md

     - Combined observation has no special syntax and imposes no additional cognitive load.

         > Note: Other reactive libraries dump at least `merge`, `zip` and `combineLatest` on your brain.
-Since `latestUpdate` generally provides the latest update, the provided combined observation is equivalent to `combineLatest`, which is by far the most used combine function in practice.
+Since `latestMessage` generally provides the latest message, the provided combined observation is equivalent to `combineLatest`, which is by far the most used combine function in practice.
         >
         > You could implement `merge` and `zip` through a custom observable.
 However, SwiftObserver's universal observation covers almost all practical needs for combined observation.
-This gets even amplified by the fact that the pull model, as manifested in `latestUpdate`, reduces the need to combine observations at all, since the interesting data can always be pulled from the observables.
+This gets even amplified by the fact that the pull model, as manifested in `latestMessage`, reduces the need to combine observations at all, since the interesting data can always be pulled from the observables.
         >
         > As the author of SwiftObserver, I even have to note, that I don't use combined observation anymore at all.
 It never offers me a benefit over single observation in practice.
 To the contrary: Managing observations proves to be harder when they're coupled.
         >
         > My hunch is that `merge`, `zip` and `combineLatest` originate less from practical need and more from a desire to gerneralize and to max out the metaphor of "**data** streams".
-The underlying conceptual mis-alignment here would be, that updates in an observer-observable relationship are **supposed** to function as **messages** or events rather than as **data**.
+The underlying conceptual mis-alignment here would be, that the things observables send in an observer-observable relationship are **supposed** to function as **messages** or events rather than as **data**.
 And here is why:
         >
         > All that is required for dependency inversion is that the *observer* gets informed about changes that it might need to react to.
 The *observer* then decides whether to act at all, how to act and what data it requires, and it pulls exactly that data from wherever it needs to, including from *observables*.
 It is not the job of the *observable* to presume what data any observer might need.
 It's not supposed to depend on the *observer's* concerns, which is the whole reason why we invert that dependency through the *observer pattern*.
 The *observable's* job is just to tell what happened.
-So, updates naturally function as messages rather than as data streams, and combining messages wouldn't be as meaningful or helpful.
+So, messages naturally function as messages rather than as data streams, and combining messages wouldn't be as meaningful or helpful.

 - Create an observable plus a chain of mappings in one line